Gelfand Models for Diagram Algebras: Introduction

 \begin{rem} The model representation that we construct with our methods here differs from the model for the rook monoid given in \cite{KM} in the same way that the Saxl symmetric group model differs from the one used by Adin, Postnikov, and Roichman \cite{APR}.
 See \ref{ModelComparisonSection}. \end{rem}

 \end{subsection}

 \begin{subsection}{The rook-Brauer algebra $\RB_k(x)$}

-The rook-Brauer algebra $\RB_k(x)$ is the subalgebra of the partition algebra $\P_k(x)$ spanned by rook-Brauer diagrams.
-It has dimension $\sum_{\ell=0}^{k} \binom{2k}{2\ell}(2 \ell-1)!!$ (see \cite{dH}).
-The rook-Brauer algebra $\RB_k(x)$ is semisimple for all but finitely many $x \in \CC$ (the exact values have not been determined; see \cite{dH} or \cite{MM}).
-When $x$ is chosen so that $\RB_k(x)$ is semisimple, its irreducible modules are labeled by
+The rook-Brauer algebra $\RB_k(x)$ is spanned by rook-Brauer diagrams and has dimension equal to $\sum_{\ell=0}^{k} \binom{2k}{2\ell}(2 \ell-1)!!$ (see \cite{dH} or \cite{MM}).
+For all but finitely many $x \in \CC$ (the exact values have not been determined), $\RB_k(x)$ is semisimple and its irreducible modules are labeled by